textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

     status is not lost and can easily switch back to a Publisher's perspective (can see all functionality) at any time, even between logged-out sessions.

-[^3]: In 4.6, Freelancers will only be able to see their own articles,
-    and those of other accounts that have "Live" status.

 [^4]: While these rights of access per role are indicated at the region
     level here, it is possible that a given plugin introduces finer